 Who doesn’t have a guilty pleasure or two?
 Maybe you have a sweet tooth that gets you craving cakes and candy.
 You might enjoy a leisurely cigarette when on the social scene.
 Perhaps you can’t seem to go a minute without checking social media.
 Doing any of these things on occasion may not cause you much harm, but when it becomes routine, things can spiral out of control quickly.

 Bad habits can essentially become addictions; actions or items that you crave to get through the day, and even feel bad when you don’t get or do them.
 When not corrected, these behaviours can lead to a multitude of health problems as well as create trouble in your personal life.
-The only way to prevent that is to start taking steps towards breaking these bad habits for good.
+The only way to prevent that is to start taking steps towards breaking these bad habits for good and improving your health.